Mare Island |

 are given at different times throughout the year.
 The orientation and

 field trips are free of charge.
 For information call (707)562- 2473.
+Standards: First

 grade standard 2 of the life sciences: This standard states,